UCB-CyberSecurity-Cohort5/elk-stack-project-arm-ser/README.md

 ![network diagram](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-arm-ser/blob/cf6032e47c46c19536369c7cfcc081cd6c2779ac/Diagrams/network_diagram.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreateAnsible/elk_playbook.yml the entire deployment pictured above.
-Alternatively, select portions of the YML file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YML file may be used to install only certain pieces of it, such as elk stack.

 ```yml
 ---